daevlin/Zero2Auto_homework/README.md

 xor cl,9A
 ```

-After that strings is decrypted it checks for "IHDR" in the memory region allocated for the downloaded .png file and "redaolurc"
+After that strings is deobfuscated it checks for the string "IHDR" in the memory region allocated for the downloaded .png file and the string "redaolurc"

-If we look at the data after the "redaolurc" it seems to indicate that it's been XORED with 0x61 (the char "a")
+If we look at the data after the string "redaolurc" it seems to indicate that it's been XORED with 0x61 (the char "a")

 ![redaolurc](redaolurc_EOF.png)

-De-XORing with 0x61 reveals that it's a Windows binary.
-We can trim the file by removing everything before the MZ header and resize the file with PE-bear.
+De-XORing the .png file with 0x61 reveals that it's a Windows binary.
+We can trim the file by removing everything before the MZ header and then resize the file with PE-Bear.

-Continuing exectution it spawns a new svchost.exe process in which it injects the decrypted .png file.
+Continuing exectution, it spawns a new svchost.exe process in which it injects the decrypted .png file.

 The final payload contains an interesting string in form of PDB path, which we could build a YARA rule for.
 "C":\Users\User\source\repos\Cruloader_Payload\Release\Cruloader_Payload.pdb"